adawatia/PaperWise/README.md

 ✅ **Search & Extract:** Quickly find relevant information from large PDFs.
 ✅ **User-Friendly Interface:** Simple and intuitive UI powered by Streamlit.
 ✅ **Fast Processing:** Optimized for efficiency and speed.
+✅ **Self-Hosted & Offline:** Runs entirely on your machine without requiring an internet connection.

 ---